Skip to content Accessibility statement

 • Masters: M (Masters)*

 You may select modules at different levels if you can demonstrate the required ability.
-It’s common for students from four-year degree systems to select modules at earlier stages compared to their home university level.
-Most of our academic departments provide descriptions of their modules to help you select the appropriate ones.
+It’s common for students from four-year degree systems to select modules at earlier stages compared to their home institution level.
+Our academic departments provide descriptions of their modules to help you select the appropriate ones.

 *Masters-level modules are not available to undergraduate students.